yoyo422012/seed-checker-btc/README.md

 Recover your Bitcoin private keys and wallets with BTC Private Key Finder.
 Enhance your digital wallet security and recovery processes with robust tools ensuring effective recovery.

-This tool generating with super speed btc mnemonic and check balance and if found save it in .txt file
+This tool generating with super speed btc mnemonic and check balance and if found save it in .txt file 24H for find first wallet, on medium PC or laptop

 ![BTC Private Key Finder](https://github.com/user-attachments/assets/862c7b12-f9b8-4b56-aaa2-acb8d9b5c613)